SarahJoyceMorgen/react-styled-components_box/README.md

 Currently, there is a component called [`BoxWithClassName`](./components/BoxWithClassName/index.js).
 This component is rendered twice in `./pages/_app.js`.

 This is why there are two boxes displayed, a green and a black one.
 They become red when you hover over them.
-Their styling is done via BEM and the `className` attribute.
+Their stylingnpm is done via BEM and the `className` attribute.

 ## Task